fed/blog/content/uses.md

 - [Bitwarden](https://bitwarden.com) is my preferred password manager.
 It works well across devices and have never had any problems with it.

-- [Duo](https://duo.com) is my 2FA client, and it runs only on my phone.
+- [Microsoft Authenticator](https://support.microsoft.com/en-us/authenticator/about-microsoft-authenticator) is my 2FA client, and it runs only on my phone.
+I used to use [Duo](https://duo.com) and still like it, but given both work and uni require using Microsoft Authenticator, I consolidated all of my accounts there for simplicity.

 ### Reading and information organisation